cduruk/cduruk.github.com/_posts/2012-12-30-progress-of-happiness.md

 And then I made it all the way up, saw the amazing view of San Francisco from all the way up and I cried.

-And it wasn't the exasperation, or that the view was so beautiful that I couldn't hold my emotions in -I do have a thing for breathtaking views- or maybe something else altogether different.
+And it wasn't the exasperation, or that the view was so beautiful that I couldn't hold my emotions in -I do have a soft-spot for breathtaking views- or maybe something else altogether different.
 It was that at point in my life, I felt the happiest I have ever been in a long time.
 It didn't matter that I almost blew out my knee or that I was so spent that my mouth tasted funny, seeing that view as a reward of my hard work made me feel happier than I have ever been, in a very long time.

 So here I am today, a mere 2 days before 2013.